wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-app-azure-resource-manager-powershell.md

     New-AzureRmWebApp -Name ContosoWebApp -AppServicePlan ContosoAppServicePlan -ResourceGroupName ContosoAzureResourceGroup -Location "China East"
 

-### Create a new Web App in an Azure Environment ###
+### Create a new Web App in an App Service Environment ###

-To create a new web app in an Azure Environment (ASE), the same **New-AzureRmWebApp** command can be used with extra parameters to specify the ASE name and the resource group name that the ASE belongs to.
+To create a new web app in an App Service Environment (ASE), the same **New-AzureRmWebApp** command can be used with extra parameters to specify the ASE name and the resource group name that the ASE belongs to.

     New-AzureRmWebApp -Name ContosoWebApp -AppServicePlan ContosoAppServicePlan -ResourceGroupName ContosoAzureResourceGroup -Location "China East"  -ASEName ContosoASEName -ASEResourceGroupName ContosoASEResourceGroupName

-To learn more about app service environment, check [Introduction to Azure Environment](/documentation/articles/app-service-app-service-environment-intro/)
+To learn more about app service environment, check [Introduction to App Service Environment](/documentation/articles/app-service-app-service-environment-intro/)
 

 ### Delete an existing Web App ###